 How to make Kiss Cut Stickers:

 First, upload your svg file to Cricut Design Space, or CDS.
-Currently (as of me publishing this early 2021) the max space of stickers you can cut is on a 9.25″ x 6.75″ space on 8.5″ x 11″ sheet of material.
+Currently (as of me publishing this post in early 2021) the max space of stickers you can cut is on a 9.25″ x 6.75″ space on 8.5″ x 11″ sheet of material.
 On the above image you can see that I actually made 12 of the same design as my full set that fits the 9.25″ x 6.75″ area.

 Once in CDS, duplicate the SVG design so you have a second set to create the “print then cut” feature.
 Highlight the first set (my 12 Happy Mail stickers on the left), right click, choose “group” then choose “Flatten.”
 This will inform CDS that this will be the printed element.

 Highlight and choose the second design set (again my 12 happy mail stickers on the right), right click and choose “weld” to merge it together.
 This turns it into one shape which is made of basic cut lines.

 It should now look like this with two groups.
 The first on the left is designated “print then cut” and second on the right is listed as “basic cut.”

 Select both sets and choose”center horizontally” and “center vertically” from the align section at the top.